2G VS 3G

 “BOTH 4G AND LTE NETWORKS WILL ONLY BE COMPATIBLE WITH GSM TECHNOLOGY”

 IMETRIK’s GPS devices are using GSM technology, with GPRS standard for 2G devices, and HSPA for 3G (3.5G) devices.

 We recommend our clients to switch to 3.5G devices using GSM today, since 2G and CDMA are expected to become obsolete in a couple of years.

-Leading the industry in 3.5G Technology
+Leading the industry

 - DANO, Mike.
 FierceWireless, « Updated: Verizon Wireless to sunset 2G and 3G CDMA networks by 2021 »

 - 2G ‘Sunset’ Transition: Cellular Providers to Begin to Whittle Away 2G Network, http://www.dealerbusinessjournal.com/articleview.php?id=852-23118

 - Hot Seat: Sprinting to Succeed AT&T’s 2G Sunset,http://www.securitysales.com/article/hot-seat-sprinting-to-succeed-at-t-s-2g-sunset

 - HARDY, Ian.
 TELUS aims to shut down its CDMA network in 2015, October 17 2013

 - NG, Gary.
 Bell to Shut Down Entire CDMA Network by Early 2017.
 April 8th 2014